quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 chapter after you finish this one.

 After log are captured, you can disconnect the 5V power.
-In any of the cases above, you may want to read "_Overview of the boot process_" chapter below to get an understanding of the whole thing.
+In any of the cases above, you may want to read "[Overview of the boot process](#overview-of-the-boot-process)" chapter below to get an understanding of the whole thing.

 ## Overview of the boot process